40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Introduction

 The theory we focus on here is a three-dimensional ${\cal N}=4$ super Chern-Simons theory of circular-quiver type with gauge group $\text{U}(N)_0\times\text{U}(N)_k\times\text{U}(N)_0\times\text{U}(N)_{-k}$ and bifundamental matters connecting adjacent gauge group factors \cite{GW}.
 This theory describes the worldvolume theory of $N$ M2-branes on the background $[{\mathbb C}^2/{\mathbb Z}_2\times{\mathbb C}^2/{\mathbb Z}_2]/{\mathbb Z}_k$ \cite{IK}.
 The brane configuration consists of D3-branes with two NS5-branes and two $(1,k)$5-branes.

-From the gravity side \cite{KT}, it was expected that the number of degrees of freedom of $N$ M2-branes behaves as $N^{\frac{3}{2}}$ in the large $N$ limit.
+From the gravity side \cite{KT}, it was expected that the degrees of freedom of $N$ M2-branes behaves as $N^{\frac{3}{2}}$ in the large $N$ limit.
 After reducing the infinite-dimensional path integral of the partition function into a finite-dimensional matrix model \cite{KWY} and confirming the large $N$ behavior from the free energy of the ABJM theory \cite{DMP1,DMP2}, the perturbative corrections to the ABJM partition function $\exp(N^{\frac{3}{2}})$ was found to sum up to the Airy function \cite{FHM}.
-The integral representation of the Airy function, then, naturally leads us to the grand canonical ensemble, where the grand partition function is expressed as the Fredholm determinant\footnote{ Note that the grand partition function with rank differences needs to be normalized by the partition function with the lowest rank vanishing which does not necessarily equip with the group-theoretical structure explained below.
-This fact is important in later studies of bilinear relations for the grand partition function. } $\Det(1+\kappa\widehat H^{-1})$ of free fermions with a spectral operator $\widehat H$ and a fugacity $\kappa$ \cite{MP}.
-One of the main applications of the Fermi gas formalism is the full non-perturbative expression of the grand partition function including two types of instanton effects, the worldsheet instantons and the membrane instantons \cite{HMO2,CM,HMO3,HMMO} based on the exact values obtained from the Fredholm determinant \cite{HMO1,PY}.
+The integral representation of the Airy function, then, naturally leads us to the grand canonical ensemble, where the grand partition function is expressed as the Fredholm determinant $\Det(1+\kappa\widehat H^{-1})$ of free fermions with a spectral operator $\widehat H$ and a fugacity $\kappa$ \cite{MP}.
+One of the main applications of the Fermi gas formalism is the full non-perturbative expression of the grand partition function including two types of instanton effects, the worldsheet instantons and the membrane instantons \cite{HMO2,CM,HMO3,HMMO}, based on the exact values obtained from the Fredholm determinant \cite{HMO1,PY}.
 The results are summarized by the free energy of refined topological strings \cite{HMMO} on a local Calabi-Yau threefold whose mirror curve is given by the classical limit of ${\widehat H}$.

 In the Fermi gas formalism, the spectral operator $\widehat H$ of the ABJM theory is constructed by translating the NS5-brane into $\widehat{\cal X}=\widehat X^{\frac{1}{2}}+\widehat X^{-\frac{1}{2}}$ and the $(1,k)$5-brane into $\widehat{\cal P}=\widehat P^{\frac{1}{2}}+\widehat P^{-\frac{1}{2}}$ respectively with the canonical operators $\widehat X=e^{\widehat x}$ and $\widehat P=e^{\widehat p}$ satisfying the canonical commutation relation $[\widehat x,\widehat p]=i\hbar$ and the Planck constant $\hbar$ identified with the Chern-Simons level by $\hbar=2\pi k$.
 The Fermi gas formalism is generalized\footnote{ The Fermi gas formalism is also generalized to other supersymmetric gauge theories such as \cite{BDF}. } to various super Chern-Simons theories \cite{MP,MN1}, where the spectral operators are given by the same rule.